 In addition to studying exposure and chemical-specific toxicity data as part of the public health assessment process, N.C.
 DPH also considers health outcome data, such as mortality and morbidity data.
-The following criteria are evaluated when determining if a study of health outcome data is reasonable: (1) presence of a completed human exposure pathway, (2) high enough concentrations of contaminants to result in measureable adverse health effects, (3) sufficient numbers of exposed people in the pathway for effects to be measured, and (4) a health outcome data is known to be available for the community living near Kerr-McGee - Navassa NPL site.
-N.C.
-DPH will work with County and State agencies to identify and evaluate health outcome data that may be available for the community and reflect health outcomes related to potential site-related exposures.
+The following criteria are evaluated when determining if a study of health outcome data is reasonable: (1) presence of a completed human exposure pathway, (2) high enough concentrations of contaminants to result in measureable adverse health effects, (3) sufficient numbers of exposed people in the pathway for effects to be measured, and (4) a health outcome database where disease rates for the population of concern can be identified.
+Because of the lack of site historical environmental monitoring data, the relatively small local population that may have been exposed, and the lack of health surveillance data N.C.
+DPH does not expect that health outcome data will be available for this site.
+Regardless, N.C.
+DPH will work with County and State agencies to identify and evaluate health outcome data that may become available for the community.